Clever Laziness

 Juan Villela

 In the nascent era of the web, SEO was a concept as esoteric as the personal computer itself—a curiosity, a future fantasy.
 Today, this landscape has shifted monumentally.
-SEO has burgeoned into an omnipresent force, molding the internet and social media’s contours, but at a potentially steep price.
+SEO has become an omnipresent force, molding the internet and social media’s contours, but at a potentially steep price.

 The original vision for the web was a vast, free-flowing repository of knowledge—effectively a boundless digital library.
 Search engines emerged as helpful librarians, directing us to the precise ‘book’ we sought.
 But, as highlighted by The Verge, there’s an inherent cost in the ad-supported model: When the service is free, we and our attention become the commodity.

-The relationship between content creators and search engine algorithms has evolved into a complicated dance.
-The mission was ostensibly straightforward: ascend the rankings, and increase visibility.
+The relationship between content creators and search engine algorithms has become complicated.
+The mission was ostensibly straightforward: ascend the rankings and increase visibility.
 But as these algorithms advanced, so did the manipulation strategies.
 Today, the web is inundated with content calibrated for algorithmic approval over human utility, leading to an overflow of clickbait.

 The Atlantic reports a retreat by tech behemoths from news integration, spurred by news becoming a complex, low-return business.
 The public’s waning trust is underscored by Pew Research Center data: a notable drop in news engagement, falling from 52 percent in 2018 to 38 percent in recent times.
 This is not solely due to platforms like Facebook downplaying news; it’s about a populace fatigued by filtering the substantial from the superficial.

 Yet, the root issue extends beyond algorithms.
 It’s about a prevailing model that favors rapid consumption over thorough investigation.
-This has not only impacted the web’s structure but has allowed misinformation to thrive, making the truth harder to discern.
+This has impacted the web’s structure and allowed misinformation to thrive, making the truth more challenging to discern.

 The information landscape is indeed changing.
 Traditional media’s hold on public consciousness is loosening, giving way to new-age content distributors who trade in the currency of clicks rather than credibility.
 The influencers of social media platforms are now at the helm of content curation, where their brand’s appeal overshadows journalistic integrity.